adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 	<div class="clearfix pull-left red etc"></div>

-Bloat makes it harder to maintain and degrades performance.
+Bloat makes it harder to maintain and degrades performance (allbeit in a minor way).

 ## Because reuse makes debugging more difficult.